 (1) Expand the impact and sustainability of our ongoing behavioral health-primary care training infrastructure in our school counseling program established 3 years ago through HRSA FOA 14-077.
 We seek to grow our school-primary care partnerships to improve care coordination; expand field placements to non-traditional schools for youth and adults with mental health disorders; and digitalize our behavioral health manual into an online resource for greater access;

 (2) Extend our successful School Counseling M.Ed.
-Program’s integrated care training model into the Community Counseling M.Ed.
+Program's integrated care training model into the Mental Health Counseling M.Ed.
 Program.
-The training of community counseling students will capitalize on existing evidence-based behavioral health training and incorporate integrated approaches to care that will expand the UGA-trained workforce beyond Georgia’s K-12 schools into underserved community mental health & primary care settings;
+The training of mental health counseling students will capitalize on existing evidence-based behavioral health training and incorporate integrated approaches to care that will expand the UGA-trained workforce beyond Georgia's K-12 schools into underserved community mental health & primary care settings;

 (3) Meet an important HRSA funding priority by strengthening our PhD program in Counseling "Health" Psychology to enables our students to master and implement evidence-based prevention and treatment interventions in established primary care and mental health practicum sites that emphasize interdisciplinary, team-based, patient-centered approaches to healthcare delivery, and